 You are responsible for meeting with your thesis advisory committee at least once each year (including your first year in the program) to present an overview of your academic and/or research progress and to consult with the committee on the work remaining to be done.
-You must file a Thesis Committee Meeting Form signed by the members of your committee following this meeting.
+You must file a Thesis Committee Meeting form and Thesis Committee Meeting Evaluation form signed by the members of your committee following this meeting.